External practitioner call

 History and Theory

-We are interested in external practitioners supporting our History and Theory modules in the BSc (RIBA Part1) programme, which are lecture-based modules with workshops and seminars.
-We are looking for a knowledge of history & theory developed through architectural studies or an equivalent subject, and a keen interest in the field.
+We are interested in having external practitioners supporting our History and Theory teaching in the BSc (RIBA Part1) programme.
+This consists of a series of modules taught through lectures, workshops and seminars.
+We are looking for a knowledge of architectural (and urban/ planning) history and theory developed through architectural studies or an equivalent subject and a keen interest in the field.
 As part of a team, your expertise could include contributing to tutorials, seminars or workshops.

 Technology

-We are looking for consultants with expertise in Architectural Technology to support both Part I and Part II student projects.
-You will be interested in inspiring and challenging students to integrate technology solutions in design projects with a specific focus on architectural tectonics, materiality, building fabric, building construction, and integrating low carbon/zero carbon and sustainable building design solutions.
-This may include specific expertise in material, thermal comfort, ventilation, building physics, building services, structures, and fire safety.
+We are looking for consultants with expertise in Architectural Technology to support both RIBA Part I and Part II student projects.
+Applicants should be interested in inspiring and able to challenging students to integrate technology into design projects with a specific focus on architectural tectonics, materiality, building fabric, building construction, and low carbon/zero carbon and sustainable building design approaches.
+This may include specific expertise in materials, thermal comfort, ventilation, building physics, building services, structures, and fire safety.

 Design reviewers

 At regular intervals in the year, we require professionals to review student work.
-If you are an architect or specialist in a particular area, please express an interest.
+We are keen to hear from all architects, including specialists in a particular area, so please do express an interest.

 How to apply